Dedicated Proxies vs Rotating Residential Proxies: Which Ones Do You Need?

 Keep in mind that by saying dedicated proxies people traditionally refer to datacenter IPs.
 They are created in servers and carry a stamp about their place of origin.
 Any website that looks can see that these proxies aren’t real users.
 That’s why, any website that cares can easily ban them.
 Residential proxies usually borrow the IPs of real users, so they’re much harder to detect.
 However, such proxies rotate, and you usually can’t keep the same IP for long.

-So, to make your choice, there are three questions you should answer.
-Note that they apply primarily to dedicated datacenter proxies:
+So, to make your choice, there are three questions you should answer:

 - Do I need a consistent identity?
 This one applies mostly to social media.
 It’s somewhat debatable, but if you want to do something sustainable (like manage multiple accounts), you should have a consistent IP address.
 Nowadays, social networks are hard on datacenter proxies, but dedicated residential proxies can still work.